SoftwareAG/c8y-docs/content/edge/update-bundle/updating-edge-remotely.md

 9. Enter a new title or use the preset title.
 Optionally enter a  description.
 Select a start date and a delay.
 The delay may either be in seconds or milliseconds and is the time spent between each single operation of the bulk operation.
 Click **Schedule bulk operation** to create the bulk operation.
    ![Edge version](/images/edge/edge-schedule-bulk-operation.png)

-For more information about bulk operations, see [Device Management > Monitoring and controlling devices > Working with operations](/users-guide/device-management/#to-view-bulk-operations).
+For more information about bulk operations, see [Device Management > Monitoring and controlling devices > Working with operations](/users-guide/device-management/#to-view-bulk-operations) in the *User guide*.